 Unlike Big Bear, Snow Summit offers night skiing!
 Your day of skiing fun doesn’t have to end when the sun sets.
 While the slopes will be icier when it’s dark than in the daytime and it will definitely be a more challenging run than during the day, there are much fewer skiers out on the slopes at night and it is less expensive than during the day.
 And, swooshing downhill, under the stars and moon is something you have to try at least once while you’re here.
 And when you tire of skiing (if that’s even possible), head to Snow Summit’s Grizzly Ridge Tube Park and hit the slopes in a big, fat inner tube.

 Plan Your Vacation in Big Bear’s Winter Wonderland with Big Bear Cabins

-Make memories that you and your family, friends, and loved ones will cherish for years to come when you reserve your own private cabin in Big Bear Lake with us!
+Make memories that you and your family, friends, and loved ones will cherish for years to come when you reserve your own ski cabin in Big Bear Lake with us!
 Contact the Big Bear Cabins office today to learn more about the multitude of activities and attractions that await you here in Big Bear in addition to skiing, and any other questions you might have.
 Let us help you plan your best Big Bear vacation yet!